What is a cookie?

 These are cookies we set and we are in control of.
 We only use 1st party cookies for users who have a registered account, such as company employees who are logged into this website for the purposes of content management.

-wordpress_ : This cookie will be set when you are editing our website.
-It is used to store your authentication details.
+wires_challenge: This session cookie will be set when you are editing our website and is used to verify the validity of a session.
 Use is limited to the admin console area.
 No personal information is stored.
+It expires after 30 days.

 Third Party Cookies